cdcseacave/Visual-Studio-Visualizers/README.md

-# Custom views of various objects for Visual Studio debugger
+# Custom Visualizers for Visual Studio and LLDB Debuggers

-The Visual Studio Natvis framework lets you customize the way Visual Studio displays native types in debugger variable windows.
-This repository contains visualizers for popular libraries, like Eigen and OpenCV.
+This repository provides a collection of custom debugger visualizers for commonly used libraries such as **Eigen** and **OpenCV**, as well as for custom types used within **OpenMVS**.

+Visualizers for **Visual Studio IDE** are implemented using the **Natvis** framework, enabling clearer and more intuitive representation of native data types in the debugger’s variable inspection windows.

+For **LLDB**, the `LLDB` directory contains Python-based formatter scripts that offer equivalent custom visualizations when debugging on platforms that use LLDB, including **Visual Studio Code IDE**.

+These visualizers aim to improve debugging efficiency by presenting complex data structures in a readable and structured format across both debugging environments.